-To use SSH, the destination machine should have an SSH server application installed because SSH is a client-server model.
+To use it, the destination machine should have an SSH server application installed, as SSH operates on a client-server model.
 An SSH server, by default, listens on the standard TCP port 22.
 SSH client is by default available on all Linux distributions.

 In this tutorial, we learn SSH Command in Linux with usage examples.